ttm/dissertacao/article/acm/notes.md

 - note to other authors that we have many footnotes.
 - ask to other authors if they miss citations in some parts (e.g. first sentences of intro) or is it ok to rely in our own knowledge.
 - maybe make a PDF with the scripts as another SI document.
+- ask to confirm that music meter is used in Am.
+English.

 #### In the last reading
 - place figures in best places.
 - remove repetition of what has been seen before (recaps).
 - join (or at least enhance their relation) the sections of reverberation.
 - remove piece names in the beginning of the third section.
-- move localization and reverberation to the third section or make an explicit account the hybrid aspect off them.
+- move localization and reverberation to the third section or make an explicit account of the hybrid aspect off them.
-- see if bibliography is ok.
-- read listings.pdf again so ensure everithing is ok.
 - enhance the conclusions section (maybe remove information that might be considered spurious).
 - maybe explain what is a measure (and maybe what is a bar) in the rhythm section.
 - maybe change the order of some sections.
-E.g. put tonal harmony before atonal harmony, put motives right before tunning, etc.
+E.g. put tonal harmony before atonal harmony, put motifs right before tuning, etc.
+- place dodecafonism outside the discussion about atonal harmony?
+- read listings.pdf again to ensure everything is ok.
+- see if bibliography is ok.

 #### In the submission
 - in the submission, say that we can write a vocabulary with definitions and alternative terms.